xfgavin/sge_exporter/README.md

 # sge_exporter
-SGE exporter for prometheus based on the [gridengine_prometheus project](https://github.com/metrumresearchgroup/gridengine_prometheus)
+SGE exporter for prometheus based on the [gridengine_prometheus project](https://github.com/metrumresearchgroup/gridengine_prometheus).
+Please check the project for grafana dashboard json file and other information.

+###Please run this container on SGE master node.

 This project does:
   1. compiles the gridengine_prometheus project and grabs the gridengine_exporter binary.
   2. encapsulates the gridengine_exporter into a debian image that allows it to run.